Understanding virtual machine snapshots in VMware ESXi and ESX (1015180)

 - RevertToSnapshot: Changes the execution state of a virtual machine to the state of this snapshot.
 This is equivalent to the Go To option under the Snapshot Manager while using vSphere/VI client GUI.

 - Consolidate: Merges the hierarchy of redo logs.
-This is available in vSphere 5.0 only.
+This is available in vSphere 5.0 and above.

 This is a high-level overview of how to create, remove, or revert snapshot requests that are processed within the VMware environment: